 It is well established that the manufacturing of portland cement (specified under AASHTO M 85/ASTM C 150) is an energy intensive process, involving heating large quantities of finely ground rocks and minerals to very high temperatures (roughly 1400°C) to produce nodules called clinker that are then interground with gypsum to a fine powder; see Figure 4.1.
-In addition, the carbon dioxide (CO2) burden is high because the process includes decomposing calcium carbonate (CaCO3) rock into calcium oxide (CaO) and CO2.
-Roughly half of the CO2 generated comes from this source, and the proportion is increasing as manufacturers make their process more energy efficient (Van Dam and Taylor 2009).
-The generation of CO2 through the cement manufacturing process is illustrated in Figure 4.2 (Van Dam et al. 2010).
+In addition, the carbon dioxide (CO_2) burden is high because the process includes decomposing calcium carbonate (CaCO3) rock into calcium oxide (CaO) and CO2.
+Roughly half of the CO_2 generated comes from this source, and the proportion is increasing as manufacturers make their process more energy efficient (Van Dam and Taylor 2009).
+The generation of CO_2 through the cement manufacturing process is illustrated in Figure 4.2 (Van Dam et al. 2010).

-The amounts of energy required and CO2 produced depend on the age and efficiency of the manufacturing plant.
+The amounts of energy required and CO_2 produced depend on the age and efficiency of the manufacturing plant.
 Many older plants use a wet process that includes drying the materials from slurry.
 Many of these plants have closed in the United States as a result of economic pressures and because newer, more efficient dry-process facilities have come on line.
 The FHWA INVEST tool gives credit for cement supplied from efficient Energy Star® plants (see Chapter 10).
-Approximately 0.8 to 1.0 tons of CO2 are produced per ton of cement (Hanle et al. ND, Van Dam and Taylor 2009), with the U.S. national average currently listed as 0.927 tons of CO2 equivalent produced per ton of cement (NREL 2011).
+Approximately 0.8 to 1.0 tons of CO_2 are produced per ton of cement (Hanle et al. ND, Van Dam and Taylor 2009), with the U.S. national average currently listed as 0.927 tons of CO_2 equivalent produced per ton of cement (NREL 2011).
+In 2008, the total U.S. greenhouse gas (GHG) emissions were estimated at 7 billion metric tons of CO_2 equivalent, 40 million tons (about 0.6 percent) of which were generated through the manufacturing of portland cement (EPA 2010).
+This is compared to 5 to 7 percent reported for the rest of the world (Malhotra 2000).
+The lower figure for the United States reflects the facts that cement manufacturing in the United States is becoming more efficient and that the American way of life generates considerably more CO_2 equivalents in sectors other than cement manufacturing in generated to the rest of the world.